wilsonmar/wilsonmar.github.io/_posts/2016-11-15-shift-left-load-testing.md

 - [ ] Provide small integration environments with service virtualization (using CA-LISA, Perforce, etc.).

-- [ ] Provision temporary test enviornments using Docker, etc.
+- [ ] Provision temporary test environments using Docker, etc.

 - [ ] Use scripts to automate provisioning so elements of each builds remain consistent.